BriagasD98/E-Commerce-BackEnd/README.md

   <br/>

-  **npm run seed** will seed data into the database and **npm start** will connect to the database to so users may perform RESTful CRUD operations. **Insomnia is our testing app of choice!**
+  **npm run seed** will seed data into the database and **npm start** will connect to the database to so users may perform RESTful CRUD operations. **Insomnia Core is our testing app of choice!**

   <br/>